Ch-oi/mango-map-server/README.md

 ## Running the application
 Ensure that all modules have been installed locally with 'yarn install'.
 Then the application can simply be run by using 'yarn start'.

+Please make sure that the url is prefixed with "https://" before API calling the server.